Correlations in Circular Quantum Cascades

 This produces an infinitely-long stream of quasi-crystalline order (to take the terminology of the Rydberg effect) as opposed to a finite size, quenched pulse in most configurations (Zeuthen \emph{et al.}~\cite{zeuthen17a} discuss the CW driving converting the Poisson input into a regular pulse train of single photons).
 Photon liquefaction (to take the cascade terminology) thus appears to be more general and fundamental than one could think since it occurs in completely unrelated platforms from completely different mechanisms.
-It seems clear that it should be present in still other configurations or in disguise, and represents a fundamental phase of the optical field, which should be further scrutinized, especially as it better corresponds to what one understands as a single-photon source~\cite{khalid24a}.
-For instance, this type of correlations is also possible in coherently-driven few-step cascades~\cite{ooi07a}.
-The cascade implementation might thus be a privileged platform to realize and investigate it, given its simplicity in both conceptual, theoretical and applied aspects, at least when contrasted to the Rydberg blockade version, which is a highly sophisticated platform, replete with complications in real-laboratory implementations (such as ``pollutants'', i.e., Rydberg atoms unduly excited by their peers in the propagating blockade~\cite{bienias20a}).